giorgioditizio/APTs-database/neo4j_db/README.md

 # Neo4j Database

-This folder contains the dump of the Neo4j database containing data about APTs, campaigns, vulnerabilities, products, etc. as well as the raw data if you want to create your own database.
+This folder contains the dump of the Neo4j database containing data about APTs, malware, campaigns, vulnerabilities, products, and versions affected.
+The folder contains also the raw data if you want to create the DB from scratch.

+## External source of data
+- Data related to malware, techniques, and tools is obtained using [pyattck](https://github.com/swimlane/pyattck).
+- Data related to Aliases is obtained from [MISP Threat Actor](https://github.com/MISP/misp-galaxy/blob/main/clusters/threat-actor.json).
+- Data related to affected versions by CVE is obtained from [NVD](https://nvd.nist.gov/)

+Please refer to the Neo4j documentation for more information.

 ## Setting up

-See https://neo4j.com/docs/operations-manual/current/tools/dump-load/ for more details.
-- Load the dump in a database called *graph.db* (default). **IMPO:** the database must be shutdown first:
+- Load the dump in a database called *graph.db* (default). **IMPO:** the database must be shutdown first.
 ```
 ./bin/neo4j-admin load --from=LOCATION_OF_DUMP_FILE/TI_neo4j.dump --database=graph.db --force
 ```
+See [dump load in Neo4j](https://neo4j.com/docs/operations-manual/current/tools/dump-load/) for more details.

 ## Database structure